lmontenovo1/ACA_county_treatmenteffects/README.md

 # ACA_county_treatmenteffects
 In this repository, we include the data file with county-level treatment effects for the project "Federal Transfers to Local Areas: The Case of Medicaid Expansion under the Affordable Care Act."
 By treatment effects, we mean our forecast of federal transfers to each of the U.S. counties as a result of the ACA.

 We include four variables for the forecasted county-level federal transfer.
 Each was obtained using a different model specification: linear, quadratic, spline, and quantile (details in the paper).
+These are all per capita measures, and time invariant.

 The variables included in the datasets are: